Uxie-Framework/Uxie/README.md

 ```

 ## Box (Command Line Tool):
-Box is a command line tool to create Controllers, models & middlewares templates
+Box is a command line tool to create Controllers, Repositories, models & middlewares templates
 for example:

 ```